timbeaudet/knowledge_base/software/visual_studio_code.md

 ### Change Line Endings
 Bottom right of status bar click on `LF` or `CRLF`, this will bring up (near top) a menu to change.
 It appears this setting may be per folder.

+### Some ShortCuts

+- Middle-Mouse Button will close the tab without pressing the [x].
+- CTRL+ALT+UP and CTRL+ALT+DOWN arrows will allow multi cursor creation.